All posts

 UI Not Rendering

-Symptom: Claude calls your tool, but the response shows as text instead of rendering your MCP App resource.
+Symptom: Claude calls your tool, but the result appears as plain text, a blank card, or a broken iframe instead of an interactive MCP App.

 export default async function (args: Args) {